UHQ-GAMES-MODS/RegionsUnexploredAddonsList/README.md

 <img alt="" src="assets/<addon>.png"> # optional is not required, but make sure to add a picture for this to work :3

-- compatible: <version compatible>
+- compatible: <regions unexplored version compatible>
-- incompatible: <version incompatible>
+- incompatible: <regions unexplored version incompatible>

-you can add these banners to your addon
+# you can add these banners to your add-on but that's not required
 <a href="<link to cf page>" ><img alt="curseforge" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/available/curseforge_vector.svg"></a>
 <a href="<link to mr page>"><img alt="modrinth" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/available/modrinth_vector.svg"></a>
 ```